-In addition to CNSide, our current blood-based testing includes our Target SelectorTM technologies which enable detection of specific gene mutations, such as EGFR, KRAS or BRAF, in ctDNA from blood and CSF samples.
-Recently, after a thorough business review, we have decided to discontinue certain unprofitable blood-based molecular testing services including certain Target Selector offerings.
-We anticipate this action and the consequent staff reductions will help to reduce our future operating expenses.
-We also offer, and received MolDx reimbursement approval for, certain specific protein and gene alterations, such as HER2 amplification, in CTCs isolated from blood and CSF.
+In addition to CNSide, we previously offered blood-based testing through our Target Selector technologies which enable detection of specific gene mutations, such as EGFR, KRAS or BRAF, in ctDNA from blood and CSF samples.
+In May 2022, after a thorough business review, we decided to discontinue certain unprofitable blood-based molecular testing services including our Target Selector offerings.
+We also offer, and received MolDX reimbursement approval for, certain specific protein and gene alterations, such as HER2 amplification, in tumor cells isolated from blood or present in CSF.
 We continue to offer these HER2 based tests as they are an important aspect of our CNSide offering.
 We will also continue to provide certain other blood-based testing services for biopharma partners and to support investigator-initiated studies involving CNSide.
-We believe our multi-modality combination of a proprietary cell capture and analysis method in combination with an extensive menu of molecular testing modalities that includes immunocytochemistry (ICC), florescent in situ hybridization (FISH), PCR testing and NGS testing provides us with the necessary tools to service a broad range of diagnostic applications in patients with neurological metastatic cancers.
-We continue to seek other diagnostic modalities that may benefit the neuro-oncology patients and their caregivers
+We believe our multi-modality combination of a proprietary cell capture and analysis method in combination with an extensive menu of molecular testing modalities that includes ICC, FISH, and NGS testing provides us with the necessary tools to service a broad range of diagnostic applications in patients with neurological metastatic cancers.
+We continue to seek other diagnostic modalities that may benefit neuro-oncology patients and their caregivers.